ibr0wse/SprayBot/README.md

 # SprayBot
 Selenium password spraying script.

-Fully-automated browser-driven password sprayer that accepts element Xpaths for keyboard-only spraying.
+Fully-automated browser-driven password sprayer that accepts element XPATHs for spraying.

 ## Requirements
 * Windows\Linux\Mac (Designed to be in a VM, tested in Windows but should work for any distro with python3+chrome)